Ensono/amido.github.io/docs/nx/next/init-deployment.md

 ├── workspace root
     ├── apps
         ├── myapp
-            ├── build
+            ├── deploy
                 ├── helm
                 ├── terraform
+            ├── Dockerfile
+    ├── libs
+        ├── next-helm-chart
 ```

-- Creates numerous files under the two folders, helm and terraform.
+- Creates numerous files; main helm config as a library `next-helm-chart` under libs and terraform config under the `deploy` folder within the app.
 You can then go in and update relevant parts for your use case.

 - Adds following files to .gitignore